 I can’t help but wonder why these readily available assessment tools are not being administered routinely to patients who have been freshly diagnosed with heart disease – a serious medical crisis that begs to be examined for its influence on our “psychosocial adjustment” to it.
 I only learned about these tools two years after my own heart attack.

-Back in 1997, an Oregon study reported in the Journal of Acute and Critical Care did look at the meaning of illness for women with coronary heart disease.
+As far back as 1997, an Oregon study reported in the Journal of Acute and Critical Care looked at the meaning of illness for women with coronary heart disease.
 Researchers found that meaning actually evolved over time in a process they called seeking understanding.

 At the onset of symptoms, the women survivors in the study described three early responses: